vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set interfaces openvpn vtun1 remote-address '10.255.1.1'

-The configurations above will default to using 256-bit AES in GCM mode for encryption (if both sides supports NCP) and SHA-1 for HMAC authentication.
+The configurations above will default to using 256-bit AES in GCM mode for encryption (if both sides support NCP) and SHA-1 for HMAC authentication.
 SHA-1 is considered weak, but other hashing algorithms are available, as are encryption algorithms: